 Prior to the U.S. Supreme Court's 2015 Obergefell v.
-Hodges ruling, the state of same-sex marriage in America was always in flux.
-From its early beginnings, both proponents and opponents of same-sex marriage have asserted controversial arguments concerning the definition, application, and legality of marriage as it applies to men and women of the same sex.
+Hodges ruling, the state of same-sex marriage for the American LGBTQ community was always in flux.
+From its early beginnings, both proponents and opponents of same-sex marriage have asserted controversial arguments concerning the definition, application, and legality of marriage and domestic partnerships as it applies to transgender and gay couples.

-Beginning in 2003, when Massachusetts became the first state to legalize same-sex marriage, legislatures in many states were called to answer the same call.
-Twelve years later, all states were required to recognize the equal protection of marriage laws, regardless of sexual orientation.
+Beginning in 2003, when lawmakers in Massachusetts became the first state to legalize same-sex marriage, legislatures in many states faced the same challenge.
+Twelve years later, the high court ruling in Obergefell v.
+Hodges required all states to recognize the equal protection of marriage laws, regardless of sexual orientation.

-Below you can find a look back at state same-sex marriage laws prior to the 2015 Supreme Court ruling that legalized it nationwide.
+Below you can find a look back at state same-sex marriage laws from different state legislatures prior to the 2015 Supreme Court ruling that legalized it nationwide.

 In October 2014, the U.S. District Court for the District of Alaska legalized same-sex marriage with its decision in the case of Hamby v.
 Parnell.

 The U.S. District Court for the District of Arizona legalized same-sex marriage in October 2014 through decisions in two cases: Connolly v.
 Jeanes and Majors v.
 Horne.
 Before these cases, the state had prohibited same-sex marriage via statute (since 1996) and an amendment to the Arizona Constitution (2008).

 In 2013, the U.S. Supreme Court affirmed the decision in Hollingsworth et al. v.
 Perry and overturned Proposition 8 (banning same-sex marriage) by ruling that the appellants lacked standing to appeal the case.
 Soon after the Court's ruling, California courts began issuing marriage licenses to same-sex couples.